-Clinical safety data are based on an open-label, single-arm prospective multi-center study of 49 subjects with primary immunodeficiency (PI) who received subcutaneous XEMBIFY® (immune globulin subcutaneous, human-klhw) for at least 6 months.
+The safety of XEMBIFY was evaluated in an open-label, single-arm prospective multi-center study in North America in patients with PI who received subcutaneous XEMBIFY for at least 6 months [see Clinical Studies (14)].

-A total of 49 subjects received 1053 XEMBIFY infusions, including 14 subjects between 2 to 16 years of age during the clinical trial.
-The average number of infusions per subject was 21.5 infusions, median 24 infusions (range 1-26 infusions).
-There were a total of 390 local infusion site reactions which occurred at a rate per infusion of 0.370 (about 1 in 2.7 infusions).
+A total of 49 patients (including 14 patients between 2 to 16 years of age) received 1053 XEMBIFY infusions during the clinical trial.
+The average number of infusions per patient was 21.5 infusions, median 24 infusions (range 1-26 infusions).

+A total of 390 local infusion site reactions occurred at a rate per infusion of 0.370 (approximately 1 in 2.7 infusions).
 Of these, the most common was infusion site erythema which had a median duration of 24.9 hours.
 Infusion site swelling, and infusion site pain had median durations of 24.5 and 22.8 hours, respectively.
 Local infusion site reactions of all kinds by site of infusion (where site of infusion was recorded) occurred in 50.0% and 52.6% of patients during infusions in the abdomen versus thigh, respectively, and across 773 abdominal infusions and 279 thigh infusions rates were 0.184 and 0.735 per infusion, respectively; this corresponds to 1 in 5.4 infusions (for abdomen) and 1 in 1.4 infusions (for thigh).
-No local infusion site reactions were severe or serious.
+No local infusion site reactions were considered severe or serious.

-The adverse reactions occurring in $\geq$ 5% of subjects on XEMBIFY in the clinical trial for the duration of the subcutaneous (SC) phase are depicted in the table below which includes all treatment-emergent adverse reactions except infections.
+The adverse reactions occurring in $\ge$ 5% of patients on XEMBIFY in the clinical trial for the duration of the subcutaneous (SC) phase are shown in Table 4 below which includes all treatment-emergent adverse reactions except infections.